ammarjmahmood/FPVDronePCB/README.md

 ## Overview

-This project aims to create a high-performance FPV drone with a custom all-in-one (AIO) PCB that combines the flight controller, power distribution, and ESC functionality.
+This project aims to create a FPV drone with a custom all-in-one (AIO) PCB that combines the flight controller, power distribution, and ESC functionality.
 Built around the STM32F411CEU6 microcontroller, this drone follows BetaFlight design requirements while providing a clean and efficient build.

 ## Features